-We tested the design and operating effectiveness of certain of Chugai's internal controls relevant to the determination of impairment of intangible assets not available for use.
+We tested the design and operating effectiveness of certain of Chugai's internal controls relevant to the determination of impairment of product intangibles not available for use.
 In this assessment, we focused on the controls that included consideration of the current progress of development projects in the research and development departments and changes in the product environment in determination of impairment.

-(2) Assessment of the appropriateness of management's judgement as to whether an impairment loss should be recognized
+(2) Assessment of the appropriateness of Chugai's judgement regarding the expectation for future commercialization of products

-In order to assess the appropriateness of management's judgement as to whether an impairment loss should be recognized, regarding the expectations for future development of the projects, which was used as the basis for determination of impairment, for selected projects that were over a certain threshold, among other procedures, we:
+In order to assess the appropriateness regarding the judgement for expectation of future commercialization of products, which was used as the basis of management's determination as to whether an impairment loss should be recognized, for selected projects that were over a certain threshold, we, among other procedures:

-- inquired of the personnel in the research and development departments responsible for the projects about changes in product environment, such as any delay in progress of development projects, results of the clinical trials for target indications, any increase in research and development expenses, launch or market penetration of competing products and generics/biosimilars after the initial business feasibility assessment, and emergence of new technologies and therapeutics.
-In addition, we inspected the materials related to the portfolio management committee in which it reviewed whether to continue or discontinue certain research and development activities and whether the business feasibility assessment materials needed revision or not; and - compared the original achievement schedules of planned milestones in the initial business feasibility assessment with the achievement status as of the fiscal year end to determine whether a significant deviation exists indicating an impairment loss should be recognized.
+- compared the original planned achievement schedule for milestones in the initial business feasibility assessment with the actual achievement status as of the fiscal year end to determine whether any deviations exist; and - inquired of the personnel in the research and development departments responsible for the project, for which significant deviations between the original planned achievement schedule and the actual achievement exist, about changes in product environment, such as any delay in progress of development projects, results of the clinical trials for target indications, and launch or market penetration of competing products and generics/biosimilars after the initial business feasibility assessment to determine whether there is any significant impact on Chugai's judgement regarding the expectation for future commercialization of products.
+In addition, we inspected the materials related to the portfolio management committee in which it reviewed whether to continue or discontinue certain research and development activities and whether the business feasibility assessment materials needed revision or not.

-Appropriateness of the recognition of royalties and income from out-licensing agreements
+Appropriateness of the recognition of royalty income, profit-sharing income and income from outlicensing agreements

-The key audit matter How the matter was addressed in our audit As stated in Note 2.
-"Operating segment information" to the Consolidated Financial Statements, included in Revenues of The primary procedures we performed to assess the appropriateness of the recognition of royalties and
+The key audit matter

-¥1,259,946 million reported on the Consolidated income statement of Chugai were Royalties and other operating income of ¥128,784 million, representing approximately 10.2% of revenues.
-Royalties include royalty income and income from profit-sharing arrangements with collaboration partners ("profit-sharing income"), and other operating income mainly represents income from out-licensing agreements.
+As stated in Note 2.
+"Operating segment information" to the Consolidated Financial Statements, included in Revenue of ¥1,111,367 million reported on the Consolidated income statement of Chugai was Other revenue of ¥136,874 million, representing approximately 12.3% of Revenue.
+Other revenue includes royalty income, income from profit-sharing arrangements with collaboration partners ("profit-sharing income"), and other operating income which mainly represents income from out-licensing agreements.

 As described in Note 1.
 "General accounting principles and significant accounting policies, (3) Accounting policies, Revenue" to the Consolidated Financial Statements, sales-based or usage-based royalty income promised in exchange for a license of intellectual property is recognized based on the subsequent sale or usage of the license by customers.
 Profit-sharing income is recognized when underlying sales and cost of sales were recorded by collaboration partners.
-In addition, income from outlicensing agreements is generally recognized upon receiving upfront, milestone and other similar payments for granting third parties a license to intellectual property related to products or technologies.
+In addition, income from out-licensing agreements is generally recognized upon receiving upfront, milestone and other similar payments for granting third parties a license to intellectual property related to products or technologies.